 David Blackwell had a distinguished career while living an extraordinary life.
 Against the backdrop of the Great Depression, World War II, the Cold War, and the Civil Rights Era, Blackwell’s life is one of inspiration.
 From the very beginning, Blackwell overcame insurmountable odds to become an influential contributor to the world of mathematics and statistics.
-Blackwell started as a kid from Southern Illinois with modest yet noble goals of becoming an elementary school teacher.
-He would be the first African-American to receive a Ph.D. in Mathematics from the University of Illinois, which would start his remarkable journey culminating with twelve honorary Doctorates and numerous awards, honors, and leadership roles throughout his life.
+Blackwell's journey started in Southern Illinois with modest yet noble goals of becoming an elementary school teacher.
+His remarkable life would culminate with twelve honorary Doctorates and numerous awards, honors, and leadership roles throughout his career.

-Blackwell graduated from high school at the age of sixteen, thanks in part to advancing twice to higher-grade levels during elementary school.
-In a time of segregation with whites-only schools and black-only schools, Blackwell went to an integrated mixed school where he was unaware of a lot of the racial discrimination that was plaguing the country at that time.
+Advancing twice to higher-grade levels during elementary school, Blackwell graduated from high school at the age of sixteen.
+In a time of segregation with mostly whites-only schools or black-only schools, Blackwell went to an integrated mixed school where he was unaware of a lot of the racial discrimination that was plaguing the country at that time.
 It was in a high school geometry class that Blackwell discovered his passion for mathematics.

 With goals to become an elementary educator, Blackwell enrolled at the University of Illinois Urbana-Champaign in 1935.
 Even with a four-year scholarship from the state of Illinois, Blackwell worked as a dishwasher, waiter, and a laboratory cleaner to try to spare his family financial burden for the costs of his education.
 (Albers, 2008) It was during his junior/senior years that Blackwell decided to pursue a graduate degree as he had now set his sights on teaching in higher education.
 Blackwell completed his B.A. in Mathematics by 1938 and subsequently completed his M.A. by 1939.
 In 1941, under the tutelage of Professor Joseph L. Doob of Mathematics, Blackwell completed his dissertation titled “Some Properties of Markov’s Chains”.